phutran2495/ppp_data_tool/PPP_Data_Analysis_Tool_Documentation.md

 ## 🔍 Design Decisions

 ### 🗓 Web Scraping
-- Users can triggger scrapping the data via the GET /load endpoint, even though a separate script can be used for webscraping, turning it into an endpoint for simplicity and ease-of-use
-- Used **Playwright** to navigate and interact with [https://data.sba.gov/organization](https://data.sba.gov/organization).
+- Used **Playwright** to navigate and interact with [https://data.sba.gov/organization](https://data.sba.gov/organization) due to JavaScript-rendered content.
 - Programmatically locates and downloads the PPP FOIA CSV data and the data dictionary Excel file.
-- Playwrite fetches the csv link and Python will make http call to the link to download the content via AIOHTTP library
-- the PPP FOIA CSV dataset and the data dictionary Excel file will be loaded in the tmp/downloads folder for staging and debuging purposes, though they can be loaded into memory directly

 ### 📊 Data Validation & Cleaning
 - The CSV is parsed using **pandas**.
 - Data is validated by comparing columns against the downloaded **data dictionary**.
 - Missing or incorrectly typed values are coerced and handled.
 - Datetime and numeric conversions are handled gracefully.
-- Final dataset is limited to 10,000 rows to optimize load performance.
+- Final dataset is limited to 30,000 rows to optimize load performance.

 ### 🚚 PostgreSQL Integration
 - Tables are created automatically using SQLAlchemy's `Base.metadata.create_all()`.